 Another negative factor is the rapidly declining earnings outlook for the remainder of the year, as well as for 2013.
-Analysts are now expecting a 2.1 percent drop in third quarter earnings year-on-year.
-About a year ago they were looking for growth of nearly 15 percent.
+Analysts are now expecting a 2.1 percent drop in third-quarter earnings year on year.
+Just about a year ago they were looking for growth of nearly 15 percent.

-Signs are that those forecasts are already starting to come true.
+There are signs that those forecasts are already starting to come true.

-On Tuesday, FedEx Corp (FDX.N), the world's second-largest package delivery company, cut its profit outlook for the current quarter, saying weakness in the global economy was hurting demand for overnight international shipments.
+FedEx Corp (FDX.N), the world's second-largest package delivery company, last Tuesday cut its profit outlook for the current quarter, saying weakness in the global economy was hurting demand for overnight international shipments.

 Three days later, Intel Corp (INTC.O) cut its third-quarter revenue estimate due to a decline in demand for its chips, as customers reduce inventories and businesses buy fewer personal computers.
 A revision of Intel targets had been expected by some analysts after PC makers Hewlett Packard Co (HPQ.N) and Dell Inc DELL.O warned of slow demand last month.